twilio/twilio-video.js/COMMON_ISSUES.md

 ### Chrome mobile
 <details>
-<summary>Android 11: Certain devices are unable to gather ICE candidates</summary>
+<summary>Android 11: Participants are unable to connect to a room due to ICE gathering failures on certain devices</summary>
 <p>

-   Certain Android 11 devices using Chrome or Samsung Browser may be unable to gather ice candidates.
-To detect devices on Android 11 and using Chrome or Samsung Browser in order to display a warning or error, please refer to this [comment](https://github.com/twilio/twilio-video.js/issues/1701#issuecomment-1067533348).
-Please see this [github ticket](https://github.com/twilio/twilio-video.js/issues/1701) and this [Chrome bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1240237) for more details.
+    Participants are unable to connect to a room on certain Android 11 devices due to a [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1240237) where the browser is unable to gather ice candidates.
+Please see this [github issue](https://github.com/twilio/twilio-video.js/issues/1701#issuecomment-1067533348) for more details and potential solution to mitigate the issue.
 </p>
 </details>
 <details>